 Morocco Photography: Tips on shooting better travel photographs in Marrakech

 Whatever your particular personal taste in photography, magical and diverse Morocco has something for everyone.
 Whether you prefer lively street scenes, sweeping landscape vistas or travel portraiture you are sure to be satisfied with the offering.

 The friendly and approachable people dressed in their distinctive Berber Jellaba make a fine study in travel portraiture.
-As with all places there are certainly some challenges to photography in Morocco.
-I have included here some tips below which will make your photographic endeavours less stressful and more productive.
+As with all places, there are certainly some challenges to photography in Morocco.
+I have included here some tips below which will make your photographic endeavors less stressful and more productive.

 So, whatever your particular interest here are a few tips to help you make the most of your visit and return home with memory cards full of photos you will be happy to show off to your friends.
 Whilst these tips have been written with Morocco and Marrakech in mind they can certainly be applied to many varied travel destinations you may choose to photograph.

 One challenging and admittedly stressful side to travel photography comes into play when we try to take photographs of local people.
 Many people often ask what the secret to good travel portraiture is and will often comment that they feel too frightened or intimidated to photograph people for fear of making the person angry.

 with 25 stories about Morocco to go on Kindle, Nook or iPad!